assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft4.md

 The client sends the ticket in M1.
 The first application message, App1A, is sent together with M1.
-However, the server determines that the ticket is not valid and replies with M2, M3.
+However, the server determines that the ticket is not valid (expired) and replies with M2, M3.
 The M2 has the bit M2/Header/BadTicket set to 1.
 The client notices that the ticket was not accepted and then sends M4, App1B.
+"App1A" and "App1B" are the same message App1 sent twice.
+However, they are encrypted differently.
-Note that App1 must be sent again to the server with the new encryption key computed from a key agreement using the public keys exchanged in M1 and M2.
+In Case C, App1 must be sent again to the server, now encrypted with the encryption key computed from the key agreement using the public keys exchanged in M1 and M2.

-If a new ticket was requested in M1 (M1/Header/TicketRequested set to 1), a ticket will be included in M3.
+If a new ticket was requested in M1 (M1/Header/TicketRequested set to 1), a ticket MUST be included in M3.
 Message App1A is encrypted with the (invalid) ticket encryption key.
 Messages M3, M4, App1B, App2 are encrypted with the session encryption key.